We make it

 Seb is an experienced lawyer who practises in class actions and other complex matters.
 He has worked on behalf of a superannuation fund in the Banking Royal Commission, and in a number of class actions, including the Robodebt class action.
 He also has broad experience in industrial and employment matters.
 He has acted for a number of unions and employees in various disputes in most of the State and Commonwealth courts and tribunals, including in urgent industrial disputes, breaches of the general protection provisions, discrimination claims, breaches of contract, underpayments, regulatory matters, and unfair dismissals.

-Hamish has experience in a wide variety of commercial law matters, including contractual and property disputes, consumer law, professional negligence and defamation claims.
-He also acts in complex proceedings such as class actions and group litigation.
-Before joining Gordon Legal, he worked as a judicial associate for several judges of the Supreme Court of Victoria, in both the commercial and common law lists.
-He also worked in a commercial firm specialising in disputes relating to major infrastructure projects such as airports, highways and hospitals.
+Hamish has experience in a wide variety of commercial law matters, including contract, professional negligence, consumer law, corporations and defamation claims.
+He also acts in large-scale class action litigation.
+Before joining Gordon Legal, he worked at the Supreme Court of Victoria as an associate for Justices Elliott, Vickery and Cameron, and aide to former Chief Justice Warren.
+After the Court, he worked in a commercial firm specialising in disputes relating to major infrastructure projects such as airports, highways and hospitals.
+He completed a Juris Doctor at the University of Melbourne.

 Ana joined Gordon Legal as a paralegal after completing her studies and now works as a Lawyer in the Commercial Law team.
 Whilst working as a paralegal with the firm, Ana gained experience in class action litigation and commercial law matters.
 Prior to joining the firm, Ana volunteered at several community organisations including Darebin Community Legal Centre and worked as a paralegal at a preeminent migration law firm.
 Ana is passionate about achieving positive outcomes for all of her client’s cases- large or small.
 Prior to completing a Juris Doctor at Monash University, Ana completed a Bachelor of Arts (Politics and International Studies) at the University of Melbourne